The New Garden Lyceum House

 The Lyceum Movement began in New England in the 1820s to improve the education of adults and provide a cultural forum for concerns of the day.
 Hundreds of Lyceum Companies were formed around the country and noted lecturers and entertainers traveled the "Lyceum Circuit" from town to town.
 New Garden Township had three Lyceums: the New Garden Lyceum, one in Chandlersville (now Landenberg), and another on Pemberton Road.

-The New Garden Lyceum Hall
+The New Garden Lyceum House

 Amos Barnard and Enoch Lewis were both associated with known abolitionists, and anti-slavery meetings were held in the New Garden Lyceum before the Civil War.

-An 1856 Anti-Slavery Society Meeting Announcement
+Anti-Slavery Society Meeting Announcements

 There was a neighborhood school in the vicinty as early as 1808, however by 1866 the Annual Report of the Superintendant listed that school house as being "especially worthy of condemnation".
 It is thought that the Lyceum started being used for classes around this time.
 Remains of graffitti from school children can still be found on the Lyceum walls.